rustsbi/rustsbi/README.md

 The build should finish without any errors.

-If you see any error like `invalid register a0: unknown register`, it's likely that you cross built this project into platforms other than RISC-V. RustSBI adapts to RISC-V SBI interface, you may cross build this project into any bare metal RISC-V platform targets.
+If you see any error like `invalid register a0: unknown register`, it's likely that you cross built this project into platforms other than RISC-V. RustSBI adapts to RISC-V SBI interface, so you may cross build this project into any bare metal RISC-V platform targets instead.

 The target platform of RustSBI is usually a bare metal target.
 Under normal circumstances these targets in Rust would start with `riscv??-` and end with `-none-elf`.
 If a non bare metal target is built to, it would throw build error in `riscv` dependency crate or RustSBI library itself.

+## Minimum supported Rust version

+To compile this project, you may need at least nightly Rust version of `rustc 1.59.0-nightly (c5ecc1570 2021-12-15)`.

 ## Binary downloads